gbv/jskos-server/README.md

 rs.initiate({ _id: "rs0", members: [{ _id: 0, host: "localhost:27017" }] });
 ```

 Once the replica set is initialized, JSKOS Server will detect it at startup (the `replSetGetStatus` command is retried up to `changesApi.rsMaxRetries` times).

-Only when the replica set is confirmed will the Change-Streams endpoints be registered.
+The [Change-Streams endpoints](#real-time-change-stream-endpoints) will only be registered if a replica set is confirmed.

 ### Clone and Install
 ```bash